Architecture Overview

 IntentSource

-, the filler chooses whether they want an instant proof communication or to be added to a batch. -
+, the solver chooses whether they want an instant proof communication or to be added to a batch. -

 If the instant fulfillment was selected, Hyperlane immediately sends a message that marks the intent as proven on the Origin chain in the